Super Mario Bros. 35th Anniversary: Super Mario 3D World + Bowser's Fury

-The bundle was met with overwhelming positive feedback, with critics praising 3D World's upgraded features and local multiplayer, although cited that the online mode wasn't always reliable.
+The bundle was met with overwhelming positive feedback, with critics praising 3D World's upgraded features and local multiplayer, although cited that the online mode was not always reliable.
 On the other hand, Bowser's Fury was praised for the world's layout, platforming challenges and the Fury Bowser battles.
 However, the game was criticised for the Fury event's repetitiveness and the AI of Bowser Jr.

 Super Mario Bros.
 35

 In the same anniversary direct, an online multiplayer battle royale titled Super Mario Bros.
 35 was announced.
 The game was announced to be free to download for Nintendo Switch Online subscribers and was to release October 1.
 Similar to 3D All-Stars, the game was announced to be unavailable to play after March 31, 2021.
 The game had been in development before developer Arika's last title for the Nintendo Switch, Tetris 99.
 Likewise to Tetris 99, the game held a handful of special events during the game's lifespan, particularly for Halloween and the game's final day.
 After the game's servers were shut down on April 1 another battle royale developed by Arika, Pac-Man 99, took its place on the Nintendo eShop.

 The gameplay of the game consists of 35 individual players controlling Mario through levels as they appeared in the original Super Mario Bros., with the goal of being the last Mario standing.
 The player can defeat enemies that appear through the levels to send them to other players to hinder their progress, as well as increase the initial player's timer.
 Coins can be collected in the levels as well to spend on a roulette wheel which can grant the player a power-up to help aid against defeating enemies.
 The critical reception for the game was positive, praising the game for innovation and the twist on the gameplay, but was criticised for the game's simplicity and repetition.